Health Focus

 Written by: Health Focus Research Team Medically Reviewed by: Dr. Michael Chen, MD, FACC – Preventative Cardiologist & Environmental Health Researcher Last updated: February 28, 2026 | Reading time: 10 minutes

-The EPA estimates that over 200 million Americans — more than 60% of the US population — are exposed to PFAS in their drinking water above the levels now recognized as concerning for human health.
-The Environmental Working Group (EWG) has documented PFAS contamination in water supplies in all 50 states.
+The EPA estimates that over 200 million Americans — more than 60% of the US population — are exposed to PFAS in US tap water above the levels now recognized as concerning for human health.
+The Environmental Working Group (EWG) has documented PFAS contamination in water supplies across all 50 states, underscoring a widespread water quality crisis.

 More than 70% of US adults are concerned about exposure to harmful chemicals in their food and water, according to a 2023 Pew Research Center survey.
 That concern is well-founded.